 Wellington Z. Chen was appointed as a Member of DASNY by the Governor on June 20, 2018.
 Mr. Chen is the Executive Director of the Chinatown Partnership Development Corporation.
 In this capacity, he leads the Chinatown Partnership in implementing initiatives in infrastructure, post 9/11 rebuilding and public space improvements in a comprehensive effort to improve the environmental and the business conditions.
 He is a graduate of the School of Architecture and Environmental Studies at The City College of New York.
-Mr. Chen's term expires on March 31, 2020.
+Mr. Chen's term expired on March 31, 2020 and by law he continues to serve until a successor shall be chosen and qualified.